veeti/vasara/docs/quick_start.rst

     <p>Bob's garden gnomes is a family business.
 We have been trading for hundreds of years now.</p>

-Just like with the ``index`` item, our ``about`` item also needs to be routed somewhere.
-We could do it the same way we did with ``index``, or we could try out a more powerful routing function in vasara. :class:`Site` has a function called :func:`Site.route`, which lets you use *regular expressions* to match items by their key and apply routes to them.
+Just like with the ``index.html`` item, our ``about.html`` item also needs to be routed somewhere.
+We could do it the same way we did with ``index``, or we could try out a more powerful routing function in vasara. :class:`Site` has a function called :func:`Site.route`, which lets you use *regular expressions* to match items by their filename and apply routes to them.

 .. note::